guptabhishek785/guptabhishek785/README.md

 I am an engineering archer, stringing together the strands of data to release transformative arrows of innovation!!!

+I see myself at the intersection of Business Strategy and Data Science, working to meet Customer expectations by effectively managing Business processes, Supply Chain operations, and Product Development.
+I achieve this through the application of Computer Science & Statistical Analysis, employing simple but impactful ideas.

 🛠️ **Languages and Tools:**